- LiveScience: “Creation Museum Creates Discomfort for Some Visitors”

 So how did Barton arrive at the idea that the museum is discomforting?
 First, LiveScience reports that homosexual students who accompanied her “were on edge at the museum” because of the biblical material against homosexuality (we suppose that a museum exhibit that shows the origin of marriage as a man and a woman, Adam and Eve, will cause some visitors to be uncomfortable) and because of signs “warning that guests could be asked to leave the premises at any time.”
 A guard and his dog allegedly “circled a student pointedly twice without saying anything,” adding to the sense of intimidation, while a “museum patron” reportedly said, “He did that . . . because of the way you’re dressed.
 We know you’re not religious; you just don’t fit in.”

 LiveScience also spoke with Answers in Genesis astrophysicist Jason Lisle, who explained that guard dogs are necessary for the safety of museum visitors and staff because of ongoing threats against the museum, while the expulsion warning is necessary in case of guests who intentionally disturb other visitors.

 It’s hardly shocking, of course, that non-creationists, and especially those living in an unbiblical lifestyle, may find parts of the Creation Museum discomforting.
 After all, those same individuals would likely be equally uncomfortable in a Bible-believing, Bible-preaching church.
 And clearly, the museum’s security team is necessary because of the hostility creationists endure—including “discomforting” experiences from school classrooms to publicly funded museums.
 Perhaps Barton’s next research project should focus on the Bible-believer/creationist’s experience in the secular world!

 - Homosexual Behaviour vs. the Bible

-- Get Answers: Bible, Why Does Creation Matter?, Genesis, Jesus Christ, Morality
+- Get Answers: Bible, Why Does Creation Matter?, Genesis, Jesus, Morality

 For More Information: Get Answers